Form 9297: Summary of Taxpayer Contact

 - Verification that you’ve made estimated quarterly tax payments as required.

-To respond to Form 9297, you simply need to send this information to the IRS.
 You must respond promptly by the date noted on the letter, or the IRS may pursue collection actions (liens, levies, garnishments, etc) against you.

 You should never lie to the IRS — hiding assets when the IRS requests information is considered tax evasion.
 However, you may want to reach out to a tax attorney before you respond to this notice so we can advise you on the best way to proceed.